 There are also controls, known as the lifetime allowance and the annual allowance on all the pension savings you can build up before you become subject to a tax charge.
 Most scheme members’ pension savings will be less than these allowances.

-If you have (or have applied for) lifetime allowance enhanced protection, fixed protection, fixed protection 2014 or fixed protection 2016 from HM Revenue and Customs you will lose that protection if you pay contributions into a money purchase pension arrangement (eg pay LGPS in-house AVCs or pay into a stakeholder or personal pension plan).
-You may not lose this protection if you are paying AVCs at 5 April 2006 purely for extra life cover and the terms of the policy have not varied significantly since then.
+If you have (or have applied for) lifetime allowance enhanced protection, fixed protection, fixed protection 2014 or fixed protection 2016 from HM Revenue and Customs, you will lose that protection if you pay contributions into a money purchase pension arrangement (eg pay L G P S in-house A V Cs or pay into a stakeholder or personal pension plan).
+You may not lose this protection if you are paying A V Cs at 5 April 2006 purely for extra life cover and the terms of the policy have not varied significantly since then.

-If you have (or have applied for) lifetime allowance fixed protection, fixed protection 2014 or fixed protection 2016 from HM Revenue and Customs you would have lost that protection if you were an active member of the LGPS on 6 April 2016.
+If you have (or have applied for) lifetime allowance fixed protection, fixed protection 2014 or fixed protection 2016 from HM Revenue and Customs you would have lost that protection if you were an active member of the L G P S on 6 April 2016.

-The maximum amount of Scheme AVCs you can pay is 50% of your pay in each office you hold where you are a member of the LGPS.
+The maximum amount of Scheme A V Cs you can pay is 50% of your pay in each office you hold where you are a member of the L G P S.

-If you elect to pay AVCs for additional death benefits, you may be required to satisfy certain medical conditions.
+If you elect to pay A V Cs for additional death benefits, you may be required to satisfy certain medical conditions.
 You may be asked to complete a medical questionnaire and/or undergo a medical examination at your own expense before your election is accepted.

 Further information on increasing your Scheme benefits is available by contacting your administering authority.

-Ceasing to be a councillor before retirement
+Leaving the Scheme before retirement